tendermint/tendermint/docs/app-dev/app-development.md

 ### EndBlock

 The EndBlock request can be used to run some code at the end of every block.
 Additionally, the response may contain a list of validators, which can be used to update the validator set.
 To add a new validator or update an existing one, simply include them in the list returned in the EndBlock response.
 To remove one, include it in the list with a `power` equal to `0`.
+Validator's `address` field can be left empty.
 Tendermint core will take care of updating the validator set.
 Note the change in voting power must be strictly less than 1/3 per block if you want a light client to be able to prove the transition externally.
 See the [light client docs](https://godoc.org/github.com/tendermint/tendermint/lite#hdr-How_We_Track_Validators) for details on how it tracks validators.